ws1994/shanwang.github.io/_pages/about.md

 - **Sep.
 2025** I will serve as a TPC member for IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2025!

 - **Aug.
-2025** Our proposed deanonymization attack against Ethereum and the mitigation stratigies have been included in the **Ethereum "Trillion Dollar Security" Project**!

-- **Aug.
 2025** **One paper on blockchain user anonymity is accepted by ACM CCS 2025!**

 - **Aug.
 2025** I will serve as a TPC member for The 27th ACM/IFIP Middleware Conference 2026, MSN 2025 (Track of Security, Privacy, Trust and Blockchain), and ICBC 2026!